cobwebos/docs/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision-powershell.md

 [How to install and configure Azure PowerShell]: /powershell/azureps-cmdlets-docs
 [how to create a SQL Data Warehouse from the Azure Portal]: ./sql-data-warehouse-get-started-provision.md
-[Create an Azure SQL Database logical server with the Azure Portal]: ../sql-database/sql-database-get-started.md#create-logical-server-bk
+[Create an Azure SQL database in the Azure Portal]: ../sql-database/sql-database-get-started.md
-[Create an Azure SQL Database logical server with PowerShell]: ../sql-database/sql-database-get-started-powershell.md#complete-azure-powershell-script-to-create-a-server-firewall-rule-and-database
+[Create an Azure SQL database with PowerShell]: ../sql-database/sql-database-get-started-powershell.md
 [how to create a resource group]: ../azure-resource-manager/resource-group-template-deploy-portal.md#create-resource-group

 <!--MSDN references-->